 Invest In Surge Protectors And Good Quality PSU

-When building a PC, never cheap out on the power supply unit, a good PSU will protect your rig against power surges and abnormalities, while also maintaining the required power.
+When building a PC, get a good PSU that will protect your rig against power surges and abnormalities while also maintaining the required power.

-Additionally, if your house is prone to power surges, then you can also invest in surge protectors.
-A good surge protector will absorb the excess voltage and divert it towards the ground to protect your computer.
+Additionally, if your house is prone to power surges, you can invest in surge protectors.
+A good surge protector will absorb the excess voltage and divert it toward the ground to protect your computer.